brunobertolini/refetty/packages/sdk/README.md

 # Refetty - SDK

-Refetty/sdk helps you on sdk creation to transform your api data fetch usage process
+> Refetty/sdk helps you on sdk creation to transform your api data fetch usage process

+## Highlightss

 - :package: Super tiny (~3kb)
 - :electric_plug: Lib agnostic - use fetch use whatever you want (but we recommend axios :wink:)